Languages of Germany

-The official language of Germany is German, with over 95 percent of the country speaking Standard German or a dialect of German as their first language.
-This figure includes speakers of Northern Low Saxon, a recognized minority or regional language that is not considered separately from Standard German in statistics.
+The official language of Germany is German, with approximately 88 percent of the country speaking Standard German or a dialect of German as their first language.
 Recognized minority languages have official status as well, usually in their respective regions.

 Language spoken at home

 Neither the 1987 West German census nor the 2011 census inquired about language.
 Starting with the 2017 microcensus (a survey with a sampling fraction of 1% of the persons and households in Germany that supplies basic sociodemographic data and facilitates ongoing monitoring of the labor market), a question asking, "Which language is spoken predominantly in your household?" was added, nearly eighty years since the 1939 Census asked for the mother tongue of the population.

 According to a 2020 Pew Research survey, the most commonly spoken languages at home were: